gotoplanb/discriminating-news-reading-behavior/dissertation.md

 ## Research questions

 There is a lot of information attached to the participants in this study such as demographics (age, education, sex), fixation frequencies, information recognition scores, and self-reported media usage information for radio, television, newspapers and Internet sources.
 Comparing across different education and media usage levels was kept out of the model building for hypothesis testing.
-No literature provided a coherent theoretical connection between these factors and scanpaths, but exploratory analyses could hint at interesting relationship to be incorporated in future research.
+No literature provided a coherent theoretical connection between these factors and scanpaths, but exploratory analyses could hint at interesting relationships to be incorporated in future research.

 SPSS generalized linear models were run to explore these relationships.
 All models assumed the form of Poisson log linear.
 Model terms were limited to main effects and two-way interactions because of no significant higher-order interactions.
 The defined dependent measure was set as the count of fixations occurring during the first 30 seconds of exposure to the prototype.
 The initial exposure is when vision and cognition work to detect, parse and prioritize information available within the visual field.
 Factors were set as media, prototype, sex, and level of education.
 Age was used as a covariate.
 Prototype was an insignificant predictor and dropped from the model.
 Predictors were tested using likelihood ratio Chi-square instead of Pearson Chi-square in order to penalize fit for arbitrarily including more predictors and interactions.
 Overall model fit is estimated by a ratio of deviance to degrees of freedom (G<sup>2</sup> = 524.15 , df = 135 , ratio = 3.88).
 The smaller the ratio, the better the fit.
 This is an inadequate fit for theoretically derived models, based on Agresti's (1996) criteria that the ratio should be approximately 1 to indicate adequate fit.
 But this is not a surprise since this is an exploratory analysis.
 A saturated model was run including all possible multi-way interactions for fit comparison.
 The saturated model yielded a deviance fit ratio of 3.1, also above our rule-of-thumb threshold.
 The model with two-way interactions gives a more parsimonious model with similar fit (ratio = 3.88) to the saturated model.